 Days Gone is an open-world third-person shooter set in post-apocalyptic Oregon.
 You play as Deacon St. John, a protagonist with possibly the most annoying name in existence.
-You traverse the open world on foot and via motorcycle helping people and hunting things.
+You traverse the open world on foot, and via motorcycle helping people and hunting things.

 Days Gone is a slow burn, slower than most.
 I almost quit during the first several hours.
 Not because the game was boring, but it just didn’t grab my attention.
 However, the longer you play Days Gone the more it grows on you from both a game-play and story standpoint.
 In the end, I’m very glad I stuck around.

-Actually getting to end took a long time, seriously.
+Actually getting to the end took a long time, seriously.
 I thought the game was over at two separate instances.
-The first time it occurred a whole new region opened up and I was only around halfway done with the game.
+The first time it occurred, a whole new region opened up and I was only around halfway done with the game.
 Then once the game “ended” there were still story-lines that could only be resolved post-game.
 If you find Days Gone entertaining, you will be getting a very good amount of playtime value for your money.
-But it does require you to get over a rough patch early on.
+But, it does require you to get over a rough patch early on.
 One that can last anywhere between 4 to 10 hours.

 You are limited early on.
 Your motorcycle is as fast and brittle as a toddler’s tricycle, yet it consumes fuel at the rate of a jet engine.
 Deacon’s shooting skills are the equivalent of getting stung on the ass by a hornet whenever he pulls the trigger.
-And the guns have all the impact of a wet noodle.
+And, the guns have all the impact of a wet noodle.

 He has as much stamina as a flatulent chain smoker who just destroyed the dollar menu at the nearest fast-food chain.
 Yet the lean mean I Am Legend style “Freakers” apparently mutated with a splice of Usain Bolt DNA.
 They can and will run you down to get a mouth full of St. Johns holy bottom.

-In the beginning, none of the characters are all that likable and it makes it hard to care what happened in the past and what’s going to happen going forward.
+In the beginning, none of the characters are all that likable and it makes it hard to care what happened in the past, and what’s going to happen going forward.
 Yet as the hours fly by, both aspects of Days Gone improve for the better.

 The voice actors do an excellent job in Days Gone but more than that, the dialogue feels very grounded.
 The things people say and how they say them feel realistic in a way most other games don’t.
-The characters start off uninteresting but as more is revealed the more interesting they and the whole world become.
+The characters start off uninteresting but as more is revealed the more interesting they, and the whole world become.

 It’s important to realize, especially early on that some of Deacon’s oddities stem from the fact that he is absolutely not mentally stable.
 The game takes place two years after the world-ending events and they have left him a mess mentally.
 One character asks if he has a death wish.
 For a while at least, it is most certainly true.